-Head coach Linda Sagnelli, Central Connecticut State University's all-time winningest Division I volleyball coach, enters her 14th season at the helm of the Blue Devil program.
-In 2012, Sagnelli led CCSU to its 10th straight Northeast Conference Tournament appearance.
-Last season the Blue Devils continued Sagnelli's perfect run of double-digit win seasons as they finished the year with 18 victories.
+Head coach Linda Sagnelli, Central Connecticut State University's all-time winningest Division I volleyball coach, enters her 17th season at the helm of the Blue Devil program.
+In 2014, Sagnelli led CCSU to its 12th straight Northeast Conference Tournament appearance.
 The C.W.
 Post alumna and AVCA Top 25 Poll voter, who has 261 wins in 16 seasons as head coach at Central, has firmly entrenched the Blue Devils as one of the top teams in the Northeast Conference.

 Under Sagnelli, Central has reached double-digit win totals in each of her seasons.
 She has also had at least one student-athlete earn All-NEC honors in each season, most recently in 2017 when four Blue Devils earned All-NEC Second Team honors.
 In that season, Sagnelli led Central to a share of the NEC regular-season championship and to the championship match of the league tournament before it dropped a five-set decision.
 For her efforts she was named the Northeast Conference Coach of the Year and the ECAC Coach of the Year.
 Senior Maddie Smith was named All-NEC Second Team and the Volleyball Scholar-Athlete of the Year.
 CCSU earned the AVCA Academic Team honor for the 11th straight season.

 In 2016, freshman Morgan Woycik earned First Team honors and was named the NEC Rookie of the Year.
 Senior Rachel Fish was named to the Second Team for the Blue Devils who opened NEC play with six straight wins and qualified for the league's postseason tournament.